The Part-Time Student Support Award

-To begin the process of applying for a Part-Time Student Support Program scholarship, complete the online Part-time Scholarship Application.
-Once your answers are submitted, you will be contacted by a part-time advisor.
+To begin the process of applying for a Part-Time Student Support Award scholarship, complete the online Part-time Scholarship Application.
+Once your answers are submitted, you will be contacted by the Program Coordinator.

 If you have additional questions, or if you have difficulty submitting the online application, you may email us at email@example.com.

-Award candidates will be expected to attend one scholarship orientation session or one-on-one meeting with Program Coordinator; and write a brief thank you note to the donor at the end of each semester.
+Award candidates will be expected to attend a one-on-one meeting with Program Coordinator/s; and write a brief thank you note to the donor during each semester.

 To enhance your academic and personal experience at Hunter College, we encourage you to utilize the myriad of services which we provide.
 To access this list of services, please visit our new Division of Student Affairs website at: www.hunter.cuny.edu/studentaffairs.

-For questions or additional information about part-time student support services at Hunter College, please email: email@example.com or contact the Part-Time Support Program Coordinator, Taahira A. Maynard 212-772-4925.
+For questions or additional information about part-time student support services at Hunter College, please email: firstname.lastname@example.org or contact the Part-Time Student Support Program Coordinators, Chris Luis Aviles 212.39.6846/ Taahira A. Maynard 212.772.4925.